 Eucalyptus cladocalyx (sugar gum) is a distinctive looking Eucalypt, can reach large tree proportions under its preferred conditions.
-This species occurs over a relative small natural range in South Australia.
+This species occurs over a relatively small natural range in South Australia.

 Eucalyptus cladocalyx (sugar gum) is now widely used as a windbreak species, and for firewood plantations.
 It is regarded widely as one of the best eucalypt species for premium firewood.